natematias/iron_ebooks/README.md

 8. Run "bundle install"
 9. Upload to iron.io with `bundle exec iron_worker upload ebook`
 10. Run it with `bundle exec iron_worker queue ebook` a few times
-11. You can schedule it now to run regularly using the scheduler.
+11. You can schedule it now to run regularly using the iron.io scheduler (under the 'scheduled tasks' tab in your project) or cron.
 I'd suggest once every 53 minutes or so.

 ## Configuring